bbmokhtari/django-translations/docs/guide/models.rst

 .. note::

-   This is a convention in python that if a method does something in place it should return ``None``.
+   This is a convention in python that if a method changes the instance in place it should return ``None``.

 .. note::